 - You have been a leader in the concept of engaging men in the workforce.
 Can you elaborate?

 I have spoken openly on the topic of engaging men and cross-gender partnerships, and believe we need to engage both men and women as champions of diversity and inclusion.
 Wherever I travel globally I have found men want to be part of the discussion of the challenges women face in the workplace, and of driving an inclusive environment.
 Unfortunately, in many of the D&I initiatives that I have been exposed to, men have been left out.
 It is fundamental that men be included to ensure that a diverse team is designing solutions in partnership and because men hold the majority of positions of leadership in many organizations.

 In some cases, men are not aware of the disparity and personal difficulty many women face in male-dominated environments.
-However, after they learn how their role fits into the diversity discussion, they often become the greatest champions of movement.
+However, after they learn how their role fits into the diversity discussion, they often become the greatest champions of the movement.
 I really believe that this is the only way we can make accelerated progress – engaging men in the diversity discussion and enlisting their leadership and ideas.
 In this way, we truly create an environment where we all flourish.

 - What do you enjoy doing when you’re not at work?

 I am a passionate advocate for D&I outside of work as well, so that I serve others with the experiences I have gained.

 I’ve served on various boards, including the Advisory Board for Working Mother Magazine, New England Minority Supplier Development Council, Howard’s Pharmacy School Advisory Board, Women’s Fund, the Partnership Inc., and Harvard University JFK’s Women’s Leadership Board.